lukeed/taskr/README.md

 ### Task

 A Task receives itself as its first argument.
-We choose to name the parameter `fly` simply because of the convention; of course, you may call it whatever you'd like.
+We choose to name the parameter `fly` simply as a convention; of course, you may call it whatever you'd like.

 Tasks are exported from a `flyfile.js`, which means you can use either syntax: